How does the drug interact with AFF 10mg/160mg/5mg Tablet:

 How to manage the interaction:

-Co-administration of AFF 10mg/160mg/5mg Tablet with colchicine can result in an interaction, but it can be taken if a doctor has advised it.
-However, if you experience abdominal pain, nausea, vomiting, diarrhea, muscle pain, weakness, fatigue, and/or numbness or tingling in your hands and feet, consult the doctor.
+Taking Telithromycin with AFF 10mg/160mg/5mg Tablet together can result in an interaction, but it can be taken if a doctor has advised it.
+You should seek immediate medical attention if you develop fever, chills, joint pain or swelling, unusual bleeding or bruising, skin rash, itching, loss of appetite, fatigue, nausea, vomiting, dark colored urine, and/or yellowing of the skin or eyes.
 Do not stop using any medications without talking to a doctor.

 How does the drug interact with AFF 10mg/160mg/5mg Tablet: